biopet/bamstats/README.md

 #### Mode - Merge

 This module will merge bamstats files together and keep the sample/library/readgroup structure.
+Values for the same readgroups will be added.
 It will also validate the resulting file.